wckdrzr/Gaspar/README.md

 ## [ExportFor(*type*)] Attribute

-In order for your models to be exported, you need to add the `[ExportFor(...)]` decorator to the classes and controller actions you want to export.
+In order for your models to be exported, you need to add the `[ExportFor(...)]` decorator to the classes, properties and controller actions you want to export.
 For controllers, you can add to the controller class.
-Actions within a decorated controller can also be decorated to supplement the parent class attribute.
+Properties and Actions within a decorated class can also be decorated to supplement the parent class attribute.

 The attribute has one required parameter `GasparType types`.
 This is the type of export you want, or a group of exports you want.
 Use bitwise operators for multiple types, for example: